- Home

 Call 410-758-3817 and select Option 2 to Schedule a Visitation - No walk-ins allowed.

-- Incarcerated Individuals will be only allowed one 30-minute visit per week.
+- Each incarcerated individual is allowed only one 30-minute visit per week.

 - Children under 12 must be accompanied by an adult.

-- Three visitors per week are allowed at the same time.
+- A maximum of three visitors per visit is allowed at the same time.

 Commissary